RakibulHasanRatul/dhaka-house-rent-predictor/readme.md

 To avoid the readme to be too long, the scoreboard is in the [scoreboard.md](./scoreboard.md) file.

 As shown in the [scoreboard.md](./scoreboard.md) file, the model performs best for 'Turag, Dhaka' location.
-You can see the scoreboard.md file for details.
+You can see the scoreboard.md file for details.44251

+The scoreboard does not indicate that the model is worst performing.
+It is not about the model or the algorithm, but about trying to fit non-linear data into linear regression model.
+Maybe a polinomial equation fits the datasets I used.
+Also, house rental prices does not depends on number of beds, number of washrooms, area in sq. ft. only.
+There are also some factors what are missing in the featurre matrix.
+Future case study may include other features as well.

 ## How Does It Work